-On January 1, 2013, Belarus created a single permit for the cross-border transport of goods, including biological pathogenic materials and microorganisms, whose cross-border trafficking is restricted.
-This form was developed pursuant to a decision taken Eurasian by the Economic Commission and is in use in the territory of the member states of the Customs Union.
+On 1 January 2013, Belarus created a single permit for the cross-border transport of goods, including biological materials and pathogenic micro-organisms, whose cross-border trafficking is restricted.
+This form was developed pursuant to a decision taken by the Eurasian Economic Commission and is in use in the territory of the member states of the Customs Union.